 Carol has made it her mission to address the lack of education most riders face.
 She wants to help inform and educate riders on how to become better, safer, confident and focused on the road and track.
 “Motorcycling is my passion and it is my mission to help others in developing skills to make them lifelong riders.
-There is a misconception that motorcycles are dangerous, it is however more accurate to say that it is due to the lack of education or skills of the rider sitting on that bike that tends to be the culprit.”
+There is a misconception that motorcycles are dangerous, it is however more accurate to say that the lack of education and skills is the danger.”
+The gun isn’t dangerous, it’s the person holding the gun that is.